ulissigroup/GASpy/gaspy/tests/README.md

 This folder is a cache for all of GASpy's regression test results.
 The structure of this folder should mimic the structure of the `gaspy.tests` folder itself so that you know where to find the appropriate caches for a test.

+## gaspy.tests.test\_caches

+Sometimes GASpy uses caches of information/data to do things.
+This folder is where we put our unit testing caches.

 # Installation warning!